ds5010/spring-2022/git.md

 * `$ git checkout demo`
   * switch to the demo branch
 * You need to specify the upstream for the branch before you can "push" or "pull"
-* We're not going to be using the workflow for branches, at least not now.
 * To merge a branch
   ```
   $ git commit . -m "I made a such-and-such a change"